 LASIK Risks and Complications

-Source: Bailey MD, Zadnik K. Outcomes of LASIK for myopia with FDA-approved lasers.
-Cornea 2007 Apr;26(3):246-54.
+Source: Bailey MD, Zadnik K. Cornea 2007 Apr;26(3):246-54

 Prospective LASIK patients place their trust in LASIK surgeons to disclose risks and potential problems of the surgery.
-LASIK surgeons behave more like used car salesmen than physicians, talking up the ‘supposed’ benefits of LASIK while downplaying or concealing complications.
+LASIK surgeons behave more like used car salesmen than physicians, talking up the "supposed" benefits of LASIK while downplaying or concealing complications.

 IMPORTANT NOTICE: Due to the failure of LASIK surgeons to report LASIK complications as required by federal law, patients who experience dry eyes, night vision problems, or other complications after LASIK should file a MedWatch report with the FDA.
 Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems using a smart phone or tablet.